JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 Keep it self-contained and stateless

-iff kafka consuemr is generic then type erasure issue happens, create new instance of custom objectMapper
+iff kafka consumer is generic then type erasure issue happens, create new instance of custom objectMapper

+Servlet.service() for servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed: org.springframework.http.converter.HttpMessageConversionException:
+Type definition error: [simple type, class java.time.Instant]] with root cause

+Jackson in controller is unable to convert Instant to json response in ResponseEntity need to convert via object mapper?

+objectMapper.writeValueAsString(userResponseDTO)